zzzgit/element/examples/docs/en-US/dropdown.md

 ### How to trigger

-Click the triggering element or hover on it.
+Click the triggering jade or hover on it.

 :::demo Use the attribute `trigger`.
 By default, it is `hover`.